Best Tibet to Visit Tibet

 Tibet's weather is not as harsh as many people think, but the high altitude means the sun radiation is strong and the air is thin.
 Due to the thin air, temperatures can fluctuate greatly between day and night.
 The best time to visit Tibet is from April to November.

-In terms of the best traveling experience, the best months to travel to Tibet should be May, June, September and October, as the weather is warm and adorable, there are lots of sunny days with sufficient sunlight and clear blue sky, alongside, those months are less crowded than the busiest months of July and August.
+The best months to travel to Tibet are May, June, September, and October.
+During these months, the weather is warm and sunny with clear blue skies.
+Also, they are less crowded compared to the busy months of July and August.

-July and August are two of the busiest months because they have the warmest weather, the highest oxygen concentration, and the most beautiful natural scenery.
-And it is also the summer holiday in China.
-In addition, they are the monsoon season with the most rainfall.
-Sometimes, the rainfall may block roads, especially in the remote areas of Tibet, and make travel difficult but the scenery at the time will be the best.
+July and August have the warmest weather, the highest oxygen concentration, and the most beautiful natural scenery, which is why they are the busiest months.
+It is also the summer holiday in China.
+However, these months are the monsoon season with the most rainfall, which can sometimes block roads, especially in remote areas.
+Nonetheless, the scenery during this time can be stunning.

 Best time to visit Lhasa and central Tibet

 The best time to visit Lhasa (3,656 m) and central Tibet including Yamdrok Lake, Gyantse, Shigatse, Tsedang and Samye is from June to August, as the weather of this period is the warmest, the landscapes are at their best shape with green fields and villages, furthermore, it has the highest oxygen concentration of all the seasons.